canwe/blog/_posts/2010-12-03-changing-eclipse-default-encoding-to-utf-8-for-jsp-files.md

  [1]: http://veerasundar.com/img/2010/12/eclipse.png "eclipse-encoding-utf8"

 That's it!
 And if you wonder how this change works, you can very well see that.
 In the same *Preferences window*, go to this location: **Preferences -> Web -> JSP Files -> Editor -> Templates**.
-Then in the right hand side, you'll see a list of templates defined for JSP files. Â And in a new JSP file template, you can see this code:
+Then in the right hand side, you'll see a list of templates defined for JSP files.
+And in a new JSP file template, you can see this code: